So let’s review.

 But I digress.

-If you’ve been following past posts of mine, you will know that our home in Pittsburgh (abutting a private golf course and conservancy land) has been on the market for 18..that’s right, count ’em….EIGHTEEN FRICKEN MONTHS.
-We generally hire Zerorez for the best cleaning and carpet cleaning services.
+If you’ve been following past posts of mine, you will know that our home where we used to live has been on the market for 18..that’s right, count ’em….EIGHTEEN… FRICKING MONTHS.

-We could have gone the short sale route, because to say we are in financial distress would be a complete understatement.
-BUT, having an inside track to the F*Ked-up-ness that is Short Sale Land, I told my hubby it would probably be better for us in the long run to hang on tight and run up the credit cards and hope for the best….that was the only thing standing between us and foreclosure.
+We could have gone the short sale route.
+To say we are in financial distress would be a complete understatement.
+BUT, as a Realtor who has a front row seat to the F*Ked-up-ness that is Short Sale Land and seeing how many houses end up going into foreclosure because of short sales getting bungled by the banks, I told my hubby it would probably be better for us in the long run to try and hang on tight, run up the credit cards, and pray for our house to sell before we ended up in debtor’s prison.

 So that’s what we did.

 And, although we have amassed an eye-boggling amount of credit card debt, I am THRILLED to announce (again) that we have an OFFER on our house!!!